kreetisoni/sweets_api/README.md

 ### Frontend

-1. Navigate to the frontend folder:
+1. Navigate to the frontend folder in a separate bash terminal:
 ```bash
 cd frontend
 ```